OzkanMetehan/ShutdownTimer/README.md

 # Shutdown Scheduler

-A simple Windows desktop application for scheduling computer shutdowns with a modern dark interface.
+A simple Windows desktop application for scheduling computer shutdowns with a modern interface.

 ## 🚀 Quick Start